Schoop hits 2 HRs, drives in 4 as Twins beat White Sox 8-2

 Skole drove in a run with a groundout in the fourth to make it 5-2.

 Schoop’s solo shot in the eighth made it 6-2.
-Garver added a two-run drive later in the inning to make it 8-2.
+Garver added a two-run drive later in the inning.

 TRAINER’S ROOM